elyor0529/requests/README.md

 Testing
 -------
 requests uses Go standard `testing` package.
-Simple run this in the project's directory:
+Run this in the project's directory:

 ```bash